SamPIngram/ReadDicomAnywhere/README.md

 # ReadDicomAnywhere
-Uses Gitub pages static site delivery with pyodide to allow for simple dicom reading without any installs
+Uses Github pages static site delivery with pyodide to allow for simple dicom reading without any installs